senner007/minimal-slider/README.md

  - 1. remove the cache dir, or
  - 2. type : npm install, or
  - 3. repeat the install process

+ ### Production use setup:
+  - see files in prod folder

 [Demo](http://www.nielshtg.dk/minimal-slider/)